How to Make Real Money Playing COD Warzone

 The reward structure is another way that our tournaments favor casual players.
 Unlike in other skill-gaming platforms, we distribute our prizes to the top 15 players on the leaderboard.
 This system makes winning money on our site an achievement that is within grasp of all our users.

 To climb up the leaderboard, you have to challenge other Warzone players in 1v1 kill races and compete for points within an established time limit.
 Once the clock has run down, the tournament ends, and the cash prizes are split amongst the top 15 players on the leaderboard.
 We think it's important to offer free entry tournaments to allow players to get a feel for the competitive gaming scene and learn the ins and outs of our site.
 And the best part is that our tournaments are open to everyone.
 We welcome Warzone players of every skill level and champion fair competition across the player base.
 There's no need for any prior experience or a specific Esports background to register an account and join one of our tournaments.
-The only requirement is to own a console—PS4, PS5, Xbox One, Xbox Series X—, to have a reliable internet connection, and to register an account on our site.
+The only requirement is to own a console—PS4, PS5, Xbox One, Xbox Series X—, to have a reliable internet connection, and to have a GameChampions account.

 If you're an avid Warzone fan, then you've probably heard about Twitch by now, so there's really no need to explain what it is and how it works.
 But for those who don't know, Twitch is a live-streaming platform that allows creators to stream videos to their followers in real time and interact with their subscribers.
 Twitch is immensely popular in the gaming world.
 Some of the biggest names in pro COD, such as Tee Pee, Scump, and Nadeshot, are all active streamers on the platform.